ForgeRock/modernize-accelerators/forgerock-am-siteminder-migration-sso-jit/README.md

 The configurations below must be done on the Siteminder enivornment, to make sure the SDK integration will be successfull:

 + Make sure you have a valid domain configuration.
 + Create a web agent and configure it on the realm that will be protected.
-To configure the web agent on the realm, go to Policies > Realms > your realm > Modify > Resource.
+To configure the web agent on the realm, go to Policies > Domain > Realms > your realm > Modify > Resource.
 You can configure the protected resource and the web agent used to authenticate in this section.
 + Go to Agents > Webgates > Search.
 + Allow third party cookies in the agent configuration object (ACO).
 This ensures that the cookies created by the SDK are accepted by the web agent.
 To do this, go to: Infrastructure > Agent > Agent Configuration Objects > your agent ACO > AcceptTPCookie > YES